Resources

 Am I Entitled to Copies of my Medical Records from the Medical Board?

-Pursuant to Government Code Section 6254(f), Medical Board of California records pertaining to complaints and investigations are exempt from public disclosure.
-Therefore, a copy of the medical consultant’s report will not be available to the complainant.
+Pursuant to Government Code section 7923.600, Medical Board of California records pertaining to complaints and investigations are exempt from public disclosure.
+Therefore, a copy of the medical consultant's report will not be available to you.

 What Happens as a Result of the Medical Consultant's Review?

-• If the medical consultant determines the information/medical records provide evidence of possible gross negligence and/or evidence of significant violation of the Medical Practice Act, the complaint will be forwarded to one of the Board’s District Offices for further investigation.
+- If the medical consultant determines the information/medical records provide evidence of possible gross negligence and/or evidence of significant violation of the Medical Practice Act, the complaint will be forwarded to one of the Division of Investigation, Health Quality Investigation Unit (HQIU) offices within the Department of Consumer Affairs for further investigation.
 A second review by a physician expert will be conducted at that time.

 California law imposes a very high burden of proof upon the Medical Board by requiring that we establish “clear and convincing evidence to a reasonable certainty” that a violation of the law occurred before administrative action can be taken.
 This is a much higher standard than for civil litigation cases.